Monitoring user sessions

 To access the Sessions page, hover over the Connections menu and click User Sessions from the appearing submenu.

 This will lead you to a page that lists all of the active sessions, along with their key information.

 Viewing session information

 In order to reveal more data about an active session, click on its session ID in the table.
-A panel should will up on the right side of your screen showing the details of the selected session.
+A panel will appear on the right-hand side of your screen showing the details of the selected session.

 The following session properties will be presented in the panel:

 |Context||Servlet context's context path|

 |Remote Host||The last client that sent the request|

 |User Agent||The last HTTP request's user agent, extracted from its

 |Requests||The total number of HTTP requests executed during the session|